πŸ”₯🎯 When stakes run high, choice stops feeling free - behaviorengineering.ai

 Thoughts

-Outsourced decisions, owned feeling
+Outsourced decisions, owned story

+People want options, but they let defaults or trusted others decide, as long as it still feels like their choice.
+The menu keeps growing (plans, products, feeds that never quit), so you hand the call to defaults or experts and protect one story: β€œI am still in control.”
 Law and politics build for this.
 We vote, then specialists and institutions decide.
 We keep the story of agency.
 They carry the work and the blame.

 When the brakes come off

 Psychopathic traits hack this setup.
 Low fear, low guilt, and weak regret remove the brakes that freeze most people.
 Acting in complex, high-stakes situations feels easy.
+Picture the crisis call where everyone else freezes; they move.

 Grounding